petercampellone95/MetroMiniBatteryShield/README.md

-*Please see the ELE391 Final Project report for more specific details*
+*Please see the ELE391 Final Project report for more specific technical details*